 Editor's Note: This article has been updated on April 11, 2023, to include new data and information.

-Customer relationship management (CRM) and customer data platform (CDP) systems are two of the major software systems that collect and manage customer data.
+Customer relationship management (CRM) and customer data platforms (CDPs) are two of the major software systems that manage customer data.

-And while managing customer data isn't just a hard-lined choice of CRM vs. CDP, it's worth exploring the differences if you're a marketer or someone charged with managing customer data and crafting digital customer experiences.
-This is especially true when you consider the promises of each technology are similar, according to Lizzy Foo Kune, senior director analyst at Gartner.
+Taking control over customer data isn't a hard-lined choice of CRM vs. CDP.
+However, it's worth exploring the differences if you're a marketer or someone charged with selecting tools to gather customer data and craft digital customer experiences.
+This is especially true when you consider the promises of each technology are similar, according to Lizzy Foo Kune, vp analyst at Gartner.